carrieshenkayee/MixMatchMe/README.md

-# Advanced React Project Week
+# Advanced React Hackathon

-## MixMatchMe
+## MixMatchMe:
-##-- an app to discover your new fashion styles
+##an app to discover your new fashion styles

 🔎👗👘🧥👖👔🧣👚👠🥾